 Most importantly, give your readers something valuable.
 That way, they’ll feel like they’re missing out if they don’t take your offer.

 With all these copywriting hacks in mind, you’ll be able to easily conceptualise how you want your piece to be.
-Not only will you more easily manage the inevitable writer’s block, you’ll also be able to deliver copy that’s functional, educational, impactful, and memorable.
+Not only will you more easily manage the inevitable writer’s block, but you’ll also be able to deliver copy that’s functional, educational, impactful, and memorable.

-Writing great material does wonders for your business.
+Writing great material does wonder for your business.
 But how to begin in choosing what your material should be about is a different story.
 Copywriting needs to have a strategy behind it to more effectively convert your readers.

 “When I write an advertisement, I don’t want you to tell me that you find it ‘creative.’
 I want you to find it so interesting that you buy the product.” – David Ogilvy, Founder of Ogilvy & Mather Advertising agency.